jitsi/jitsi-meet/doc/API.md

         - CONFERENCE_FAILED - notifies that user failed to join the conference. (parameters - errorCode(JitsiMeetJS.errors.conference))
         - KICKED - notifies that user has been kicked from the conference.
         - START_MUTED_POLICY_CHANGED - notifies that all new participants will join with muted audio/video stream (parameters - JS object with 2 properties - audio(boolean), video(boolean))
+        - STARTED_MUTED - notifies that the local user has started muted

     2. connection
         - CONNECTION_FAILED - indicates that the server connection failed.